OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 - A role is accessible via login.
 - A role can be accessed by a user only if the user explicitly changes user id, i.e., su whatever_role
-- A special shell is used for all role accounts, i.e., _pkfsh or pfsh.
+- A special shell is used for all role accounts, i.e., _pfksh or pfsh.

 This is a mechanism in which superuser privileges are selectively packaged and then assigned to user accounts.